 Stones can form as a solid buildup of minerals in the kidneys.

 They can cause intense pain and might affect kidney function if they block the ureter.

 Kidney infections tend to result from bacteria in the bladder that transfer to the kidneys.

 In people with renal failure, the kidneys become unable to filter out waste products from the blood effectively.

-If an injury causes kidney failure, such as the overuse of medication, the condition is often reversible with treatment.
+If an injury or another factor, such as the overuse of medication, causes kidney failure, the condition may be reversible with treatment.